Doris Tate

-Doris Gwendolyn Tate (née Willett; January 16, 1924 – July 10, 1992) was an American activist for the rights of crime victims, who was best known as the mother of actress Sharon Tate.
+Doris Gwendolyn Tate (née Willett; January 16, 1924 – July 10, 1992) was an American activist for the rights of crime victims, and the mother of actress Sharon Tate.
 After Sharon Tate and several others were murdered by members of the Manson Family in 1969, Doris Tate began working to raise public awareness about the U.S. corrections system.
 She was influential in a court decision that amended California criminal laws relating to the rights of victims of violent crime.

-Biography
+Life and career

 Born in Houston, Texas, Tate was the second daughter of Dorris W. Willett and his wife, Fannie R. Leuch.
 Her elder sister was Genevieve Willett.

 Doris was a housewife and mother of three daughters with her husband Paul Tate (1922–2005).
 In 1969, her eldest daughter, Sharon, was at the beginning of a film career, and married to film director Roman Polanski.
-Eight months pregnant with their first child, Tate and four others were murdered at the Polanskis' rented Beverly Hills home in a case that was sensationalized throughout the world.
+Eight months pregnant with their first child (who would have been Doris' first grandchild), Tate and four others were murdered at the Polanskis' rented Beverly Hills home in a case that was sensationalized throughout the world.
 The killers were eventually identified as Tex Watson, Susan Atkins and Patricia Krenwinkel, acting on behalf of the leader of their group, Charles Manson.
 All four were found guilty of the murders and sentenced to death, along with Leslie Van Houten, who had not participated in the murder of the Tate victims, but had participated in the murder of a Los Angeles couple the following night.
 The death sentences were overturned before they could be applied when the State of California temporarily abolished the death penalty.

 For more than a decade after the murders, Tate battled depression and was withdrawn and unable to discuss her daughter's death.
-In 1982 she was told that Leslie Van Houten had obtained 900 signatures supporting her quest to achieve parole.
+In 1982, she was told that Leslie Van Houten had obtained 900 signatures supporting her quest to achieve parole.
 Tate mounted a public campaign against Van Houten, winning the support of the National Enquirer, which printed coupons in its magazine for people to sign and send to Doris Tate.
 With more than 350,000 signatures, Tate demonstrated that a considerable number of people opposed Van Houten's parole, which was denied.